the-vindex/auto-order/README.md

 ## Quick Start

-To test the application locally, follow these steps:
+To quickly setup the application locally, follow these steps.
+Alternatively, if you are looking to set the project up for development, see the *Development Steps* section.
 1. Install modern docker (or docker-compose) on your machine.
 2. Clone the repository:
     ```bash